-This row Gutenberg block allows you to add a row with two columns to a section.
+This row block allows you to add a row with two columns to a section.
 You can drag the WordPress image block to the section you want on your page, or add the block from any “+” sign on your canvas.

 When you select the row block, you will see a toolbar showing up on top of it, with several basic editing options.
-In the previous chapter we explained the common editing options for all blocks: positioning, duplicate, insert before, insert after, copy style, copy style and link, paste style, and remove block.
+In a previous chapter we explained the common editing options for all blocks: positioning, duplicate, insert before, insert after, copy style, copy style and link, paste style, and remove block.
 The copy and paste styling options are available with the PRO plans.

 Here are the specific editing options for the row block:

 - Insert row before.
 This option allows you to add a row before the current row.

 - Insert row after.
 This option allows you to add a row after the current row.

 Columns block: customizations within the block editing panel

 The moment you select the row block, the block editing panel will open up on the right-hand side.
 It always has three options: layout, style, and advanced, like in the case of sections and columns.
 In the case of the rest of the blocks, “Layout” gets replaced with “Content”.

 Here you can: